SANS002/E-Cormmerce_MVC/README.md

 # BookShop (A basic e-comm system )📚🛒

-It is a source code of the youtube tutorial on [Build a Full E-commerce Application Using .NET Core 9, SQL Server, MVC | Complete Tutorial](https://youtu.be/_NzPJSofid8?si=jHuiACNd3dxzT1Go).
-Initially it was designed to explain how shopping cart 🛒 works in dot net core mvc.
-But now it has more features except payment gateway.
-A ⭐ in repository is highly appreciated, helps to promote my content.
+A basic e-commerce source project from a YouTube tutorial — Build a Full E-commerce Application Using .NET Core 9, SQL Server, MVC.

-📢 Initially , this project was built with .net 7.
-But it is **Upgraded to .net 9.0.** now and I will try to keep it up to date.
+This is a simple online book store built with .NET 9 and intended to be a learning/demo project

 ## Tech stack 🧑‍💻